-In this scenario, a popup takes over the screen and provides the same details as the information banner.
+In this scenario, an optional popup solution takes over the screen and can provide the same details as the information banner.
 Popups can be more effective than banners when it comes to grabbing users’ attention as they require at least some kind of interaction from the user in order to get past them and return to the main features of the website, even if this is only clicking on a button or on an area of the screen outside of the popup’s border.
 In extreme cases, the website behind the popup could be effectively disabled until the user acknowledges the popup.

 As with the information banner, however, keep in mind that this option is only suitable for strictly necessary cookies where you are not required to provide controls.

 Once again, the popup approach here has the benefit of catching users’ attention.
 In addition, as with the information banner with controls, it provides a simple opt-in or opt-out choice.
 However, also as with the banner approach, offering such basic binary controls may often be undesirable.